Hilltop inflation and generation of helical magnetic field: Conclusions

 \section{Conclusions}

 Generation of large scale magnetic field of appreciable strength in the present universe is a challenge.
 The most promising origin of such a magnetic field is primordial in nature.
 However, it turns out that due to conformal invariance, Maxwell's theory cannot account for the current strength of the large scale magnetic field.
 So far several models have been proposed which break the scale invariance or introduce additional helical modes of the electromagnetic theory.
 Unfortunately most of these models remained adhoc without much justification to the choice of various terms in the Lagrangian.
 In this work, we have proposed a new model which inhibits a term in addition to the Maxwell's action, which originates naturally from anomaly cancellation of the $U(1)$ gauge theory.
 This additional piece in the electromagnetic Lagrangian is absolutely essential to maintain gauge invariance of the electromagnetic Lagrangian at the quantum level.
-However, classically this term is sufficient to warrant that conformal invariance is kept intact while helical modes are generated.
-This raises the hope of arriving at a model of primordial magnetogenesis which has its origin from a fundamental picture.
+However, classically this term is sufficient to warrant that conformal invariance is kept intact while helical modes are generated in a hilltop inflationary scenario.
+This raises the hope of arriving at a model of primordial magnetogenesis, which has its origin from a fundamental picture.
 Starting from the associated action, we have derived the matter energy momentum tensor originating from the same and hence the modified Maxwell's equation.
-Due to explicit breaking of parity symmetry, the field equations satisfied by the vector potential in Fourier space inherits additional contribution depending on the time derivative of a scalar field appearing naturally in the theory.
-For some suitable choice of the time variation of the scalar field, we could arrive at the power spectrum of electric and magnetic field, which is intrinsically scale dependent.
+Due to explicit breaking of parity symmetry, the field equations satisfied by the vector potential in Fourier space inherits an additional contribution depending on the time derivative of a scalar field appearing naturally in the theory.
+For the time variation of the scalar field, fixed by the hilltop inflation model under consideration, we could arrive at the power spectrum of the electric and magnetic field, which is intrinsically scale dependent.
 It turns out that the scale dependance of the magnetic power spectrum is an important feature of this theory.
-Further, for reasonable values of the parameter $\bar{\alpha}b$ (originating from the action) for different pivot scale of observation $k$, we could generate magnetic field having appreciable strength.
-By choosing the parameters appropriately we have been able to generate magnetic field strength with variations ranging from $10^{-13}$ Gauss to $10^{-16}$ Gauss.
-This makes the model robust enough by generating magnetic field strength of desired amount along with concrete observational ramification in terms of scale dependent power spectrum with a fundamental origin.
+Further, for reasonable values of the parameter $\bar{\alpha}b$ (originating from the action) for different pivot scale of observation $k$, we could generate a magnetic field having appreciable strength.
+By choosing the parameters appropriately we have been able to generate a magnetic field strength with variations ranging from $10^{-13}$ Gauss to $10^{-16}$ Gauss.
+This makes the model robust enough by generating a magnetic field strength of desired amount along with concrete observational ramification in terms of scale dependent power spectrum with a fundamental origin.We leave the study of this model involving modified gravity theories for the future.